Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_management/guide.en-gb.md

 4. Select the web hosting plan concerned.
 5. On the page that appears, click on the `SSL Certificates`{.action} tab.
 6. Click the `Import your own SSL certificate`{.action} button.
-7. In the form that opens, fill in the 3 fields, then click `Confirm`{.action} to finish importing the custom SSL certificate to your Web Hosting plan.
+7. In the form that opens, fill in the 3 fields, then click `Confirm`{.action} to finish importing the custom SSL certificate to your web hosting plan.

 > [!success]
 >
-> To find the information you need to enter in the 3 fields, please refer only to steps **1** and **2** of our guide on "[Web Hosting - How to install a custom SSL certificate](/pages/web_cloud/web_hosting/ssl_custom)".
+> To find the information you need to enter in the 3 fields, please refer only to steps **1** and **2** of our guide "[Web Hosting - How to install a custom SSL certificate](/pages/web_cloud/web_hosting/ssl_custom)".

 ///